-What is Patellar Tendonitis /Tendinopathy ?
+What is Patellar Tendonitis /Tendinopathy?

-Patellar tendonitis is an overuse injury affecting the patellar tendon which lies between the inferior pole of patella and tibial tuberosity.
+Patellar tendonitis is an overuse injury affecting the patellar tendon which lies between the inferior pole of the patella and tibial tuberosity.
 Over-stress leads to inflammation of the tendon and is commonly known as Jumper’s Knee.
-Pain is typically located at the inferior pole of patella.
-Patellar tendinopathy is a more severe form of the condition where degenerative features set in with constitutional change in the tendon.
+Pain is typically located at the inferior pole of the patella.
+Patellar tendinopathy is a more severe form of the condition where degenerative features set in with a constitutional change in the tendon.

-The common sports in which patellar tendonitis is seen are basketball, volleyball, soccer, football, track and field running, high and long jump, tennis, dancing, gymnastics and skiing.
+The common sports in which patellar tendonitis is seen are basketball, volleyball, soccer, football, track and field running, high and long jump, tennis, dancing, gymnastics, and skiing.

-In older people the main cause of patellar tendinopathy is a result of degeneration that occurs due to repetitive micro-damage over time.
+In older people, the main cause of patellar tendinopathy is a result of degeneration that occurs due to repetitive micro-damage over time.

 - Muscle-tendon junction

 Non-insertional tendinopathies tend to be caused by a cumulative micro-trauma from repetitive overloading i.e. overtraining.

 The tendon undergoes the following 4 stages of tissue adaptation on subjection to stress.
 While the 1st stage is considered essential for strengthening and maturity of the tendon rest of the stages are non-healthy with considerable/ irreversible change in the matrix of tendon making it less flexible to mechanical stresses and more susceptible to injury.

 - Normal tissue adaptation phase to stress.
 The recovery is excellent with more strength and maturity in the tendon.

 - The Injury rate exceeds the repair rate and as a result of complete recovery doesn’t occur.